Sociedad Química y Minera de Chile S.A. (NYSE:SQM) Shares Sold by Van ECK Associates Corp

 Wall Street Analysts Forecast Growth

-Several equities research analysts have commented on SQM shares.
-BMO Capital Markets raised their price target on shares of Sociedad Química y Minera de Chile from $125.00 to $130.00 in a research note on Friday, September 16th.
-Citigroup downgraded Sociedad Química y Minera de Chile from a “buy” rating to a “neutral” rating and cut their target price for the company from $112.00 to $92.00 in a research note on Thursday, December 15th.
-StockNews.com raised Sociedad Química y Minera de Chile from a “hold” rating to a “buy” rating in a research note on Saturday, November 19th.
-Finally, Deutsche Bank Aktiengesellschaft lowered their price target on Sociedad Química y Minera de Chile from $128.00 to $125.00 and set a “buy” rating on the stock in a report on Friday, November 18th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $101.67.
+SQM has been the subject of several recent analyst reports.
+Citigroup cut Sociedad Química y Minera de Chile from a “buy” rating to a “neutral” rating and decreased their price target for the stock from $112.00 to $92.00 in a research note on Thursday, December 15th.
+BMO Capital Markets increased their target price on shares of Sociedad Química y Minera de Chile from $125.00 to $130.00 in a research report on Friday, September 16th.
+StockNews.com upgraded Sociedad Química y Minera de Chile from a “hold” rating to a “buy” rating in a research report on Saturday, November 19th.
+Finally, Deutsche Bank Aktiengesellschaft cut their price objective on Sociedad Química y Minera de Chile from $128.00 to $125.00 and set a “buy” rating for the company in a report on Friday, November 18th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and an average target price of $101.67.

 Sociedad Química y Minera de Chile SA produces and distributes specialty plant nutrients, iodine and its derivatives, lithium and its derivatives, potassium chloride and sulfate, industrial chemicals, and other products and services.
 The company offers specialty plant nutrients, including potassium nitrate, sodium nitrate, sodium potassium nitrate, specialty blends, and other specialty fertilizers.